-Support is available to organizations that form and promote strategic partnerships to meet the complex needs of low-income individuals and families through direct assistance and the provision of a continuum of comprehensive services.
+Support is available to organizations that form and promote strategic partnerships to meet the needs of low-income individuals and families and help them move towards selfsufficiency.

-- Provide high quality social services in a coordinated effort related to crisis management and treatment, intake assessment and screening, early intervention, pre-vocational and employment skills training, job development and career planning, or job retention and career advancement supports. - 2.
-Improve communication, coordination and collaboration between social services providers to serve comprehensively the needs of low-income families, improving their chances of success in achieving self sufficiency.
+- 1. Provide high quality and well-coordinated social services related to crisis management and treatment; intake assessment and screening; early intervention; and job skills training, career planning, job retention, and career advancement. - 2.
+Improve communication, coordination, and collaboration between social service organizations so that individuals and families can be provided with comprehensive, wrap-around services through strong referral networks and shared practices.